September 8, 2023

 Butter: Unsalted, cold is fine because we’re going to brown it!
 If you use salted, reduce the amount of added salt.

 Sugar(s): Granulated and brown sugar.
-I’ve made these some seventeen hundred times and I much preferred dark brown sugar for them.
+I much preferred dark brown sugar for them.
 It leans more into the caramel/toffee taste of the cookies and it gives a better spread to the cookie.

 Egg: One large egg and a yolk.
 The added yolk keeps the cookies chewy.